What to Do after Embryo Transfer to Increase Success?

 Bleeding & Spotting After IVF

-Read the positive signs after embryo transfer article for more information about successful transfer after IVF.
+Read the " positive signs after embryo transfer " article for more information about successful transfer after IVF.

 Bathing After Embryo Transfer

-You can take a bath three days after embryo transfer; however, you should be careful that the water should not too hot.
+You can take a bath three days after embryo transfer; however, you should be careful that the water should not be too hot.
 Also, using a Jacuzzi and sauna (due to high heat), swimming pools, and spa will harm you and the embryo, so avoiding them for at least three weeks after IVF transfer is recommended.

 Staying In Bed After Embryo Transfer